keptn/keptn/usecases/production-deployments/README.md

     This configuration redirects 10% of all traffic hitting the sockshop `VirtualService` to version 2.

-1. Apply the changes by executing the command `kubectl apply -f virtual-service-canary.yml`
+1. Apply the changes by executing the command `kubectl apply -f virtual_service_canary.yml`

     ```console
-    $ kubectl apply -f virtual-service-canary.yml
+    $ kubectl apply -f virtual_service_canary.yml
     ```

-1. You can now change the weight distribution of verison 1 and 2 to arbitrary values.
+1. To verify the configuration change, open the ingress gateway and refresh the page a couple of times.
+You should notice that about every tenth hit redirects you to the new version (*v2*) showing a blue header.

+#### Redirect only logged in users

-1. (Optional) You can decide traffic routing also based on information that is included in the HTTP header.
-For example, you can present version 2 only to users that are logged in.
-See the following configuration that enables that.
+1. You can decide traffic routing also based on information that is included in the HTTP header.
+For example, you can present *v2* only to users that are logged in.
+See the following configuration that enables that:

-    ```
+    ```yaml
     apiVersion: networking.istio.io/v1alpha3
     kind: VirtualService
     metadata: